jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 **It’s Gonna Take Something More to Stop Me!**\
 Juggernaut is so big and powerful it’s almost impossible to beat him physically.
 Fortunately (for his enemies) he’s vulnerable to other kinds of attacks.
 This is represented on his card by his **It’s Gonna Take Something More to Stop Me!** power, which allows enemy players to spend an *Energy* ("Atom"/"Blue") to weaken him.
 Note: This works just like any other super power – except an enemy player can only use it once per turn during their Main Phase.
 And keep in mind special locations like Avengers Mansion can’t be used by an opponent on Juggernaut’s power.

+## Loki (SC)
+The MCU Battles\
+**I Am Burdened With Glorious Purpose**\
+Loki’s **I Am Burdened With Glorious Purpose** power lets you discard a character from your hand to increase the stats of a character in combat.
+Loki himself doesn’t have to be in combat to use this power.

 ## Magneto (MC)
 Set: Brotherhood of Mutants\
 In this set Magneto gets a whole new main character card, and this time  it goes to Level 3.
 This card represents Magneto’s desire to bring all mutants together as one.
 (Note: The version of Magneto can’t level up into the version of him and vice versa.
 A main character can only level up into a main character from the same set or into one that has the same artwork as it does.)